Last updated on May 2nd, 2021

 It is an NTM classified as Scotochromogens and is found in raw milk, soil, water, and dairy products.

 It is the most common cause of granulomatous cervical lymphadenitis in children.
 The disease is characterized by enlarged lymph nodes, which may ulcerate or form draining sinus tracts.

 Among the NTM classified as photochromogens, M. kansasii, M. marinum are the major potential pathogens.
 M. asiaticum, M. intermedium are found to be associated with pulmonary disease.

 Causes chronic pulmonary disease as well as infections of the skin and subcutaneous lymph nodes.

 The disease tends to progress slowly and is susceptible to usual mycobacterial drugs.

 - Mycobacterium marinum

-It grows much lower temperatures than other mycobacteria (i.e. around 30oC) and is present in both fresh and salt water.
+It grows at much lower temperatures than other mycobacteria (i.e. around 30°C) and is present in both fresh and saltwater.
 It causes nodular ulcerative lesions of the skin at the site of trauma.
 The infection may spread to the liver through lymphatic circulation.